 - Waiting too long to file a report

-- Not monitoring your credit afterward
+- Not monitoring your credit with a credit monitoring app afterward

 - Paying fraudulent debts